DeepLearnPhysics/lartpc_mlreco3d/test/README.md

 ### How to check that a container image works
 The script `test_image.py` uses the example config (with sequential batch sampling) to check that the loss value of the first iteration is close to what we expect.
-It also runs backward and will fail if backward fails for some reason.
+It also runs the backward pass and will fail if backward fails for some reason.

 If the file `config/chain/me_train_example.cfg` changes, this reference loss value may need to be adjusted accordingly.